Authors & Events

+In a very intimate, informal setting, Thinley Norbu, one of the most articulate voices of Tibetan Buddhism, gives a no-holds-barred explanation of the challenges Westerners face in authentically learning, practicing, and transmitting Buddhism, highlighting both the obstacles and the way to navigate beyond them.
 In colorful, bustling Boudhanath–Buddhism’s great pilgrimage site in Nepal–a group of Westerners gathered to speak with Kyabje Thinley Norbu Rinpoche about topics both mundane and sublime.
 This is the record of their lively dialogue.
 First published in an exclusive private edition some forty years ago, Echoes has now returned to reach a larger and broader audience who will be eager to share in this intimate exchange of questions and answers with a revered teacher.

 In colorful, bustling Boudhanath—Buddhism’s great pilgrimage site in Nepal—a small group of students gathered to speak with Kyabje Thinley Norbu Rinpoche in an informal, relaxed atmosphere.
 This is the record of their lively dialogue, which the author described as “using the traditional method of question and answer to connect ordinary experience with sublime Dharma in a flexible way.”
 The contents cover a wide range of inquiry: How should Westerners understand the Tibetan Buddhist teachings on karma and rebirth, monastic discipline, the importance of keeping vows, and devotion to the Guru?
 What is the Buddhist stand on male supremacy?
 Must Vajrayana practitioners have a consort?
 What is the antidote to self-hatred?
 How do we put into practice the “same taste” of suffering and pleasure?
 First published privately in an exclusive limited edition in 1977, Echoes is part of the cherished legacy of one of the greatest realized Nyingma masters of our age.